dfirdeferred/PingCastle-Enterprise-Docker/README.md

 Docker Compose v.1.25 or later

+*WSL feature installed in Windows if using the WSL method.

 # Instructions
 1. Edit appsettings.Production.json to include the PingCastle Enterprise license.
 You can also modify DB info here (ensure that these settings match in docker-compose.yml)
 2. Copy the PingCastleEnterprise binaries folder into the root of the pingcastle-enterprise folder